peeweek/documentation/docs/gameplay-ingredients/discover.md

 * In the Scenes use the `Create/Gameplay Ingredients/Discover` menu item to create Discover Game Objects and add content to browse.

 Double Click a Discover Asset to display its window.

+## Adding Discover Components in scene.

+Using the Create Game Object Menu, select Gameplay Ingredients > Discover to create a new Discover Game Object.
+This game object holds a component to write a discover section into your Discover Window.

+Discover Sections are populated one for each Discover Game Object.

+#### Main Section

+#### Sub Sections